Cultural heritage protection in Switzerland: Protective measures

 With the acceptance of the Act on Civil Protection and Civil Defence in January 2004 an integral system has become operational in Switzerland that serves to master natural and technological disasters rapidly and at low cost by integrating all relevant forces in a modular fashion.
 The main objective here is to minimise damage to life and limb or cultural property.
 The most important partner for the protection of cultural property are – apart from the civil defence and the police – the fire services.
 Their cooperation has been intensified since 2004.
 Together with representatives from the Swiss Conference of Fire Brigade Inspectors (SFIK) sequences, documents and strategies have been defined that enable optimum cooperation of cultural property protection and fire services.
 The cultural property rescue system ('Curesys') integrates cultural assets in the event of damage into fire brigade operations in order to ensure the most conservative salvage of cultural property possible.

 The military may also become an important partner for the protection of cultural property because troops can be called in for subsidiary operations in the event of natural incidents for example.

 International cooperation

-International cooperation is primarily coordinated by the UNESCO.
+International cooperation is primarily coordinated by UNESCO.
 It has been laid down in the Second Protocol, Art.
 24 that an international committee is to be constituted for the protection of cultural property during armed conflicts.
 This committee convenes annually and is supported by the UNESCO Secretariat (Second Protocol, Art.
 28).
 Every four years, the signatory states report to the committee on the implementation of the Second Protocol.
 In 2015, with the revision of the Act on the Protection of Cultural Property, the stipulations of the Second Protocol, which Switzerland ratified in 2004, will be integral part of Swiss law.
 Switzerland has already collaborated bilaterally with various countries, for example with the Czech Republic, Germany and Norway.